For daily wit & wisdom, get the Almanac newsletter.

 Tick Bites: Pictures, Symptoms, and Treatment

-It’s tick season from May through summertime.
+Unfortunately, tick season is here.
 If you and your pets go outside, it’s important to be aware of ticks!
 Be clear on what a tick (and tick bite) looks like, Lyme disease symptoms, how to prevent tick bites, and how to remove ticks—plus, what to do with a removed tick!

 What Are Ticks?